AaronDovTurkel/adt-portfolio-site/README.md

 ### Acknowledgments

-Thanks to my wife for all her support!
+Thanks to my wife and family for all their support!

 #### Support